CaptainHarlockSSX/RO54-N_Lateration/docs/RO54 - N-Lateration.md

 > swift run
 ```

-You should have the following result :
+You should have the following result print in your shell :

 ![](img/Computational%20Result.png)

-If you open the source files to look at the implementation, we recommend you to check the [Official Swift Programming Book](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/) to learn more about this awesome language and all the features it provides.